 The cabin builds on the exterior's "sports car" theme controls canted towards the driver, well-bolstered seats and the kind of flat-bottomed steering wheel usually found on serious high-performance vehicles.
 Despite some recent material upgrades, the plastics inside still skew towards the econobox end of the refinement spectrum.

-All tC models are fitted with Scion's Display Audio system, which works through a 6.1-inch touchscreen and provides access to entertainment and Bluetooth connectivity functions.
-An optional navigation system (which is bundled with a Scion BeSpoke Premium Sound System) includes streaming Bluetooth audio via Aha, which can play 30,000 different internet radio stations and also connects users to Facebook, Twitter, audiobooks and news reports.
+All tC models are fitted with a Pioneer Display Audio system, which works through a 7-inch touch screen and provides access to Bluetooth audio streaming including Aha, which can play 30,000 different internet radio stations and also connects users to Facebook, Twitter, audiobooks and news reports.
+Navigation is available at an extra cost.

 While most coupes offer little in the way of practicality, the tC actually boasts a relatively roomy cargo area with 14.7 cubic feet of stowage space.
 There's plenty of legroom in back for passengers, and the rear seats recline for maximum comfort and can also be folded down to accommodate even more stuff.

 Powertrains and Handling